 Nick’s Big Brother

 As mentioned above, Nick Tobin had a more famous older brother Liam (born William Joseph at 13 Great George’s Street, Cork on 15 November 1895).
 Liam fought in 1916 at the Four Courts.
-After the Rising Liam was sent to prison in England and later Frongoch.
+After the Rising he was sent to prison in England and later Frongoch.
 He returned to C Coy, 1st Battalion and was soon transferred to Intelligence.
-By the time of the Truce in July 1921 he was Deputy Head of GHQ Intelligence Department answering only to Michael Collins.
+By the time of the Truce in July 1921 Liam was Deputy Head of GHQ Intelligence Department answering only to Michael Collins.
 He went pro-Treaty and was appointed a General and Director of Intelligence in the National Army from October 1922 to December 1922.
 He was later assigned as Aide de Camp to the Governor General, Tim Healy.

 Liam Tobin led the Army Mutiny in 1924 and was forced to resign on 28 March.
 He applied for his military pension and was granted £280 a year.
 He appealed, arguing he should be granted a higher rank.
 He won his case and his pension papers confirm his rank as above Major General.
 His award was increased to £350 per year.
 He later joined Fianna Fáil and worked in the Sweepstakes and also as an official in the Dáil.
 Liam Tobin passed away on 3 April 1963, aged 67.